-The Renovation Co-op provides its architectural design & permit services separately.
+The Renovation Co-op provides all Architectural Design & Permit services separately.
 You are never obligated to purchase the actual renovations.
 This gives you complete ownership and control over your own drawings.

-When you provide your own architectural drawings and a completed permit to contractors (whether through The Co-op or not) for an estimate:
+When you present your own architectural drawings and completed permit to contractors (whether through The Co-op or not) for an estimate:

 1- The contractors must now base their price on a specific set of final drawings, leaving no room for guesswork or “game-playing.”

 2- By having your permit drawings completed first, contractors will know that you are “ready to roll.”
 This lets a contractor give you an estimate based on job starting immediately, instead of some future, unknown date.

-3- It also lets the contractor know that you are committed to getting the work done. as you already have purchased the drawings.
+3- It also lets the contractor know that you are committed to getting the work done. as you have already purchased your drawings.